alexellis/alexa-envirophat/README.md

-# Moby - AWS Lambda function for Alexa
+# Pimoroni Envirophat - AWS Lambda function for Alexa
 A simple [AWS Lambda](http://aws.amazon.com/lambda) function that demonstrates how to write a skill for the Amazon Echo using the Alexa SDK.

 ## Quick overview

 **Phrases:**

-* Alexa ask Moby how stars are on kittens (repository)?
-* Alexa ask Moby how many Docker Captains there are?
+* Alexa ask/tell EnviroPhat read temperature
+* Alexa ask/tell EnviroPhat say the temperature
-* Alexa ask Moby what is my most popular image?
+* Alexa ask/tell EnviroPhat what the temperature is
+* Alexa ask/tell EnviroPhat find the temperature

 This guide is based upon the "Hello World" example in the JavaScript SDK.
-Follow this guide replacing the word "Hello World" with "Space Agency"
+Follow this guide replacing the word "Hello World" with "EnviroPhat"

+The code and Dockerfile for the Raspberry Pi is in the Envirophat folder in this repo.

 ## Concepts
 This simple sample has no external dependencies or session management, and shows the most basic example of how to create a Lambda function for handling Alexa Skill requests.